labxscut/CTRhythm/README.md

 4. Classification Module: this module employs a global average pooling layer, a linear layer and a SoftMax layer to provide classification results and prediction scores.

 ## Data
-The CINC2017 original data are available in PhysioNet: https://physionet.org/content/challenge-2017/1.0.0/
+The CINC2017 original data is available in PhysioNet: https://physionet.org/content/challenge-2017/1.0.0/

-The CPSC2018 original data are available in ICBEB 2018: http://2018.icbeb.org/Challenge.html
+The CPSC2018 original data is available in ICBEB 2018: http://2018.icbeb.org/Challenge.html